Dawson, New Mexico: Disasters

 Phelps Dodge sent a special train from El Paso, Texas, with doctors and nurses, but to no avail.
 Of the worker casualties, 146 were Italian and 36 were Greek.
 Two rescuers died during the rescue effort.
 It was later determined that the explosion was caused by a dynamite charge set off while the mine was in general operation, igniting coal dust in the mine.
 This was in violation of mining safety laws.
 The other mines remained productive after the disaster in Mine No. 2.

-Then, on February 8, 1923, Stag Canyon Mine No. 1 suffered an explosion.
-A mine car derailed, knocking down timbers and the electric trolley cable causing sparks, igniting coal dust in the mine.
-123 men were killed in this explosion, many of them offspring of the men who died in 1913.
+In 1923, another mine explosion killed 123 miners: On February 8, Stag Canyon Mine No. 1 suffered an explosion.
+A mine car derailed, knocking down timbers and the electric trolley cable, causing sparks and igniting coal dust in the mine. many of them descendants of the men who died in 1913.

 Shutdown

 Dawson did not become a ghost town until 1950, when the Phelps Dodge Corporation shut down the mines.
 At closure, Mine 6 was the largest producer, and several other mines had been previously closed out because of declining demand.
 The closures were also due in large part to the completion of the twenty-five year coal contract with the Southern Pacific Railroad.
 The entire town was sold or razed, with some of the miners' houses moved to other locations.

-The Southern Pacific branch to Tucumcari was lifted at about the same time, but was later rebuilt by the Santa Fe Railroad, continuing up the canyon to the York Canyon mines.
-These mines were initially operated by Kaiser Steel, with their output being transported to their steel mill at Fontana, California.
+The Southern Pacific branch to Tucumcari was lifted at about the same time.
+But in 1965 the northern portion of the roadbed was used by the Santa Fe Railroad, for new tracks continuing up the canyon through Dawson plus an additional 15 miles or 24.1 km (approximately) to a new mine in York Canyon.
+This open-pit mine was initially operated by Kaiser Steel, with their output being transported to their steel mill at Fontana, California.
 The York Canyon mine was operated by several different companies, finally closing in the early 2000s.

-Present day
+As of 2016, the track remained in place.

+Description

 The town of Dawson is now largely gone, with only a few buildings remaining.
 The tall smoke stacks of the coking ovens were eventually demolished in the early 2000s because they represented a liability to the current owner of the property.

 The only significant landmark remaining in Dawson is the Dawson Cemetery, which is on the National Register of Historic Places.
-The cemetery is filled with iron crosses painted white marking the graves of many miners who died in the mines.
+The cemetery is filled with iron crosses painted white, marking the graves of many miners who died in the mines.
 Other markers show the burial locations of other residents of Dawson.